![]() |

 When characters in novels speak, it is useful to alternate the dialogue words used to illustrate what they say to avoid repetition (alternatives to "said.")

-In pairs, students should find as many different dialogue words as they can in the novel within a given amount of time.
+Class Activity: In pairs, students should find as many different dialogue words as they can in the novel within a given amount of time.

 Possible Responses: